jhenals/IoT_ProjectWeatherForcast/README.md

-# fastApi

-this is fastAPi
+# Website for weather station (park Administrators
+## Backend
+the backend is basically python (fastapi)